bentoml/BentoML/docs/source/quickstart.rst

 Firstly, the :code:`@artifact(...)` here defines the required trained models to be packed with this prediction service.
-BentoML model artifacts are pre-built wrappers for persisting, loading and running a traind model.
-This example uses the :code:`SklearnModelArtifact` for the scikit-learn frameowrk.
+BentoML model artifacts are pre-built wrappers for persisting, loading and running a trained model.
+This example uses the :code:`SklearnModelArtifact` for the scikit-learn framework.
 BentoML also provide artifact class for other ML frameworks, including :code:`PytorchModelArtifact`, :code:`KerasModelArtifact`, and :code:`XgboostModelArtifact` etc.